zevv/cpstut/cpstut.md

 - it will split the Nim function into a number of separate functions that we can independely; each of these functions is what we call a "Leg".

-- it will create a new object type that is derived of our `Cont1`, on which it will store all function arguments and local variables.
+- it will create a new object type that is derived of our `MyCont`, on which it will store all function arguments and local variables.
 This type is opaque to us and is only used by CPS internally.